ShubhamSingh-9/SQL/README.md

 ## Date Columns
-The date is normally in text format to convert the date to the Date format or Time Date series we can use DATE() eg if we have the date columns in text format we can convert it into Time-Series Format by DATE(date) by adding MONTH or MONTHNAME before the () we can extract the month details.
+The date is normally in text format to convert the date to the Date format or Time Date series we can use DATE() eg. if we have the date columns in text format we can convert it into Time-Series Format by DATE(date) by adding MONTH or MONTHNAME before the () we can extract the month details.

+##Joints
+In SQL a Join is a way to combine data from 02 or more database tables based on a related column between them.
+Joins are used when we want Query information that is distributed across multiple tables in a database and the information we need is not contained in a single table.
+By joining tables together we can create a virtual table that contains all the information we need for our Query. and to perform join between one or multiple tables we need to have a common column in all the tables.

 ## Subqueries
 Subqueries is a query within another query.
 It is a SELECT statement that is nested inside another SELECT, INSERT, UPDATE, or DELETE statement.
 The subquery is executed first, and its result is then used as a parameter or condition for the outer query.